bolderflight/invensense-imu/README.md

 MPU9250 IMU(10);
 ```

-### Common Setup
+### Common Setup Functions
 The following two functions are used to setup the MPU-9250 sensor.
 These should be called once before data collection, typically this is done in the Arduino *void setup()* function.
 The *begin* function should always be used.
-Optionally, the *setFilt* function can be used, following *begin*, to set the programmable Digital Low Pass Filter (DLPF) bandwidth, data collection frequency, and interrupt.
+Optionally, the *setFilt* function can be used, following *begin*, to set the programmable Digital Low Pass Filter (DLPF) bandwidth, data output rate, and interrupt.

 **int begin(String accelRange, String gyroRange)**
 This should be called in your setup function, specifying the accelerometer and gyro ranges.
 It initializes communication with the MPU-9250 and sets up the sensor for reading data.
 This function returns 0 on a successful initialization and returns -1 on an unsuccesful initialization.
 If unsuccessful, please check your wiring or try resetting power to the sensor.
 The following is an example of setting up the MPU-9250, selecting an accelerometer full scale range of +/- 8g and a gyroscope full scale range of +/- 250 degrees per second.